Cecilapp/Cecil/docs/7-Extend.md

     MyExtension: Cecil\Renderer\Extension\MyExtension
 ```

-## Output post processor
+## Output Post Processor

 You can post process page output.

-Just add your post processor to the `output.postprocessors` list, and create a new class in the `Cecil\Renderer\PostProcessor` namespace.
+Just add your Post Processor PHP class name to the `output.postprocessors` list, and create a new class in the `Cecil\Renderer\PostProcessor` namespace.

 **Example:**

-_/postprocessors/Cecil/Renderer/PostProcessor/MyProcessor.php_
+_/extensions/Cecil/Renderer/PostProcessor/MyProcessor.php_

 ```php
 <?php